 Dentures are removable dental prosthetics designed to replace missing teeth.
 They sit on top of your gums and can help restore function and appearance when teeth are lost due to age, injury, or disease.

 Modern dentures are custom-made to fit your mouth using impressions of your gums and surrounding tissues.
-They are typically made from acrylic, porcelain, or a combination of materials, depending on comfort, appearance, and durability needs.
+They are typically made from acrylic, porcelain, or a combination of materials that balance durability, comfort, and natural appearance.

 Types of Dentures